Complex Langevin and other approaches to the sign problem in quantum many-body physics: The Langevin method for real and complex variables

-\item {\it Correctness --} The above issues aside, CL has been shown to fail in certain cases (due either to failure to converge or convergence to the wrong answer), but also appears to work in scenarios that lie outside the holomorphic-action regime mentioned above.
+The above issues aside, CL has been shown to fail in certain cases (due either to failure to converge or convergence to the wrong answer), but also appears to work in scenarios that lie outside the holomorphic-action regime mentioned above.
 In cases of failure, the behavior has been traced back to insufficient {\it decay at infinity}, or to a breakdown of ergodicity due to {\it poles in the action} (which should be expected in fermionic systems as the fermion determinant will vanish at specific points, thus leading to meromorphic drifts).

-\begin{itemize} \item {\it Boundaries at infinity --} The behavior of boundaries at infinity is a relevant question for models in relativistic and non-relativistic physics.
+\paragraph{Boundaries at infinity} As outlined above, the behavior of boundaries at infinity is a relevant question, and a possible failure to meet this condition plagues models in both relativistic and non-relativistic physics.
 In particular, for gauge theories the complexification of the link variables leads to non-compact groups, e.g. SU(3) becomes SL(3,C).
 As we explain in \secref{NRQFT}, a similar effect is seen in nonrelativistic physics when using compact HS transformations.
 In either case, merely assuming that the derivative of $F(t,\tau)$ in \equref{CL_IBP} vanishes is a bad idea.
 For that to happen, the solutions to the FP equation must fall off sufficiently quickly along non-compact directions in the (complexified) space of field configurations (see in particular Refs.~\cite{PRDSalcedoCL2016, PhysRevD.99.014512} for a recent and insightful discussion of an exactly solvable case).
 That property is very difficult to determine {\it a priori}, but can be checked {\it a posteriori} following the arguments of Ref.~\cite{CLJustificationPRD94114515}.
-Case studies show that in many cases, while the solutions fall off faster than exponentially in the real directions, the decay in the imaginary directions may be insufficient~\cite{AartsPRD81054508}.
-Such an insufficient decay at infinity can also lead to the so-called excursion problem, which we discuss below.
+Case studies show that in many instances, while the solutions fall off faster than exponentially in the real directions, the decay in the imaginary directions may be insufficient~\cite{AartsPRD81054508}.
+The prime source of the non-vanishing boundary terms are unphysical excursions far away from the real line, dubbed ``the excursion problem."
+Below we present several practical ways to mitigate such a problematic behavior.